 In addition, a proposal may also be considered as sensitive, independently of any security classification, if it plans to exchange material subject to transfer or export licensing.

-If export licenses (or intra EU licenses) are required for carrying the planned work, applicants must clarify the requirement to have such export or transfer licenses and must provide a copy of export or transfer licenses (or of the requests);
+In that context, applicants must comply with national laws and EU regulation (2).
+If export licences (or intra EU licences) are required for carrying the planned work, applicants must clarify the requirement to have such export or transfer licences and must provide a copy of export or transfer licences (or of the requests).

-(E) International cooperation
+E. International cooperation

-Security concerns can not be invoked as a reason for the rejection of proposals for non-classified RTD actions that entail the participation of entities from a third country45.
+Security concerns can not be invoked as a reason for the rejection of proposals for non-classified RTD actions that entail the participation of entities from a country that is neither an EU Member State nor a country associated to FP7.
 The only exceptions to this will occur if:

-The topic was described in the work programme as not open to international cooperation: in that case any proposal containing international cooperation will be declared as ineligible;
+- the topic was described in the work programme as not open to international cooperation: in that case any proposal containing international cooperation will be declared as ineligible, - the "security considerations" flag has been raised, in which case the proposal will be scrutinised according to the procedure described above.